dnsghd49/iwannalogsomething/README.md

 contact

-## Tests
+## Start_script

-To run tests, run the following command:
+To run the app, run the following command:

 ```
 node server.js